The Hilbert space of 3d gravity: quantum group symmetries and observables: Quantum double symmetries

 Analogously, we find for an edge $\tau$ starting at the vertex $s(\lambda_{k+1})=t(\lambda_{k})$ with $k\neq n$, where the order of the incident edges in the loop is $O(\lambda_{k},t)<O(\lambda_{k+1},s)$

-The corresponding expressions for an edge $\tau$ starting at the vertex $s(\lambda_1)=t(\lambda_{n})$ are analogous but involve an additional contribution for the edges of higher order than $\lambda_n$.

-The action of $\rho_\ell$ on the holonomies associated to edges that end at the vertices in the loop is obtained by exchanging right-multiplication with group elements $a\in G$ with left-multiplication by $a^\inv$ in expressions \eqref{genedgeact} to \eqref{genedgeact3}.
+The corresponding expressions for an edge $\tau$ starting at the vertex $s(\lambda_1)=t(\lambda_{n})$ are analogous but involve an additional contribution for the edges of higher order than $\lambda_n$. : The action of $\rho_\ell$ on the holonomies associated to edges that end at the vertices in the loop is obtained by exchanging right-multiplication with group elements $a\in G$ with left-multiplication by $a^\inv$ in expressions \eqref{genedgeact} to \eqref{genedgeact3}.
 The corresponding expressions for loops based on these vertices are then obtained by applying this prescription to both ends of the loop.

 This concludes our discussion of the different cases.
 Equations \eqref{rhol1act} to \eqref{genedgeact3} provide an explicit definition of $\rho_\ell$ through its action on the holonomies of all edges in $\Gamma$.
 Formula \eqref{rhoacttot} demonstrates that it satisfies the covariance condition.
 By differentiating \eqref{rhol1act} to \eqref{genedgeact3} and comparing the result with the action of the loop operator $\bj_\ell$ given by \eqref{loopvars}, \eqref{jact} we verify \eqref{jbhkin} and find that the action of $\bj_\ell$ on the cylindrical functions is indeed the infinitesimal version of the map $\rho_\ell$.
 It remains to show that $\rho_\ell$ is a group action.
 This can be shown by a straightforward but somewhat lengthy calculation using expressions \eqref{rhol1act} to \eqref{genedgeact3}.
 Hence, we have demonstrated that the action of the loop operator $\bj_\ell$ gives rise to a group action $\rho_\ell: G\times G^{|E_\Gamma|}\rightarrow G^{|E_\Gamma|}$ with the required invariance properties and defines a representation of the quantum double $D(G)$.